Cartoons in French weekly fuel Mohammad furore

 The drawings in the satirical weekly Charlie Hebdo risked exacerbating a crisis that has seen the storming of U.S. and other Western embassies, the killing of the U.S. ambassador to Libya and a deadly suicide bombing in Afghanistan.

-Riot police were deployed to protect the paper's Paris offices after it hit news stands.
+Riot police were deployed to protect the paper's Paris offices after the issue hit news stands.

 It featured several caricatures of the Prophet showing him naked in what the publishers said was an attempt to poke fun at the furore over the film.
 One, entitled "Mohammad: a star is born", depicted a bearded figure crouching over to display his buttocks and genitals.